blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_windows.rst

 .. _doc_compiling_for_windows_install_vs:

-Downloading Godot's source
+Downloading Blazium's source
 --------------------------

 Refer to :ref:`doc_getting_source` for detailed instructions.

-The tutorial will assume from now on that you placed the source code in ``C:\godot``.
+The tutorial will assume from now on that you placed the source code in ``C:\blazium``.

 .. warning::

-    To prevent slowdowns caused by continuous virus scanning during compilation, add the Godot source folder to the list of exceptions in your antivirus software.
+    To prevent slowdowns caused by continuous virus scanning during compilation, add the Blazium source folder to the list of exceptions in your antivirus software.

     For Windows Defender, hit the :kbd:`Windows` key, type "Windows Security" then hit :kbd:`Enter`.
 Click on **Virus & threat protection** on the left panel.
 Under **Virus & threat protection settings** click on **Manage Settings** and scroll down to **Exclusions**.
-Click **Add or remove exclusions** then add the Godot source folder.
+Click **Add or remove exclusions** then add the Blazium source folder.

 Compiling
 ---------